iamravitejaDevOps/Azure-Cosmos-DB-Solution/cosmosdb_serverless_solution (1).md

 | ✅ Option 2: Want to save costs but still retain queryable 180-day data |
 | ✅ Option 3: Only need to keep old data for compliance/audits        |

 ---

-## 📁 GitHub Suggestions
-- Add this as `README.md` in a folder like `azure-tiered-storage-solution`
-- Include diagrams from architecture.png or flow.png
-- Optionally attach the bash scripts or Azure Function samples

----